badlydrawnrob/anki/README.md

 **I've been writing flashcards a long time!** I've taken all that knowledge and experience and distilled it into a tool that will speed up learning and remembering (without all the mistakes I made!).

-**Opensource for 10+ years!** I've seen things come and go, and flashcards have been a constant in my learning.
+**Opensource for 10+ years.** I've seen things come and go, and flashcards have been a constant in my learning.
 I don't code super often, so they're invaluable to keep my mind working.
 It's great to be part of the opensource community, even if we disagree sometimes.[^3]

 ```
 ⓘ New app coming soon (limited preview)